IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 Unfortunately, we cannot wake up from Power Down sleep by means of an internal timer because it turns off the timers.

 Power Save sleep mode is the next best thing.
 When combined with a 32 KHz watch crystal and Timer/Counter 2, it can reduce the operating current of a '328 to near 1.5 *micro*Amps.

 That's still a very low rate of current.
+Batteries can carry that tiny load for a long time.

-The technique described here solders a 32kHz watch crystal onto the XTAL pins of a '328.
+The technique described here solders a 32 KHz watch crystal onto the XTAL pins of a '328.
 So modified, the controller needs no other, additional, external Real Time Clock device to wake it up periodically.

 ### What It Would Help Readers to Know Already
 This article addresses readers having an intermediate level of prior knowledge and experience with: